praisethemoon/cgraph/README.md

 ### Optimizations
 Uses BLAS for complex operations.

-The current version focuses on clear code rather than highly performant.
+The current version focuses on clear code rather than highly performant one.
 Once everything is well tested, hard optimizations such as switch statements and others will be improved.
 Also not all operations are written in blas, some uses classic for-loop, as I am still learning BLAS, optimizations will come once the library becomes stable.